CHEMISTRY (CHGN)

 CHGN222.
 ORGANIC CHEMISTRY II.
 3.0 Semester Hrs.

-(II, S) Continuation of CHGN221.
-Prerequisites: Grade of C- or better in CHGN221.
+Continuation of CHGN221.
 3 hours lecture; 3 semester hours.
+Prerequisite: Grade of C- or better in CHGN221.

 CHGN223.
 ORGANIC CHEMISTRY I LABORATORY.
 1.0 Semester Hr.

-(I,II, S) Laboratory exercises including purification techniques, synthesis, and characterization.
+Laboratory exercises including purification techniques, synthesis, and characterization.
 Experiments are designed to support concepts presented in the CHGN221.
 Students are introduced to Green Chemistry principles and methods of synthesis and the use of computational software.
-Prerequisites: CHGN221 or concurrent enrollment.
 3 hours laboratory, 1 semester hour.
+Prerequisite: CHGN221 or concurrent enrollment.

 CHGN224.
 ORGANIC CHEMISTRY II LABORATORY.
 1.0 Semester Hr.